iann0036/tf-cfn-provider/docs/providers/aws/ElastictranscoderPipeline.md

 `Grantee` - The AWS user or group that you want to have access to thumbnail files.

 `GranteeType` - Specify the type of value that appears in the `thumbnail_config_permissions.grantee` object.

-### Notifications Properties

-`Completed` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder has finished processing a job in this pipeline.

-`Error` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder encounters an error condition while processing a job in this pipeline.

-`Progressing` - The topic ARN for the Amazon Simple Notification Service (Amazon SNS) topic that you want to notify when Elastic Transcoder has started to process a job in this pipeline.

-`Warning` - The topic ARN for the Amazon SNS topic that you want to notify when Elastic Transcoder encounters a warning condition while processing a job in this pipeline.

 ## See Also